wp-plugins/gotmls/readme.txt

 = How did I get hacked in the first place? =

 This was most likely a random attack on your file-system by a hacker's robot/virus (automated script).
 This is usually because you are running an older version of WordPress or have installed a Plugin or Theme with vulnerabilities, or because your site is on a shared server with other exploitable sites that got infected.
-In some cases it's posible that your hosting provider got hacked at a root level and all their clients on that machine got infected.
+In some cases it's possible that your hosting provider got hacked at a root level and all their clients on that machine got infected.

 = What can I do to prevent it from happening again? =